 The Best Vegan Sausages for your casserole

-You can of course make your own vegan sausages from seitan!
+And you can of course make your own vegan sausages from seitan!
 Seitan holds up really well in sauces.

 This is hands off and can be made entirely in the oven